Local flexibility markets: Background, problems, and challenges (Northern Germany)

-Slow grid expansion causes congestions
+Slow grid expansion causes congestion

 For transportation to the consumer via the electricity grid, these strong amounts of energy require accordingly developed grid capacities.
 But while the expansion of wind energy happened very fast, mainly due to the EEG-incentives, the expansion of the grid happened much slower, since the regulation behind grid expansion requires extensive bureaucratic efforts.
 This fact causes a sophisticated problem: in times of strong wind energy generation, the amount of electricity is too high to get properly feed in and distributed through the grid.
 The limited grid capacities are simply not constructed to transport such high amounts of energy at once, the result is congestions:

 Solving congestions through feed-in management

 Today, system operators are given only one possible tool to encounter this problem and to secure grid stability: in times of strong wind, certain wind turbines are shut down.
 This is called Feed-In Management.
 But stopping wind turbines when their energy output is at its highest, comes at very high cost: both ecologically and economically:

 Ecologically, because for every curtailed kWh of wind energy, another power plant must be activated to offset the now missing volumes, since they have already been traded in the market.
 Because the supplementing power plant must be ramped up rather quickly and precisely, the first and only choice are combined cycle gas turbines (CCGTs).
 This practice of balancing energy generation by activating certain power plants on the one hand, and shutting down certain generation capacities on the other is called system redispatch.

 Feed-in management comes at very high economic costs for two reasons: first, the redispatched CCGT must be remunerated.
 Second, the wind turbine operator or owner must also be remunerated (by EEG-law) for every kWh he would otherwise have produced.
 These costs are not paid directly by the system operator.
 The system operator is entitled to pass on the costs to the end consumer, meaning that at the end, society pays.
 Annual costs for feed-in management in Germany were €373m in 2016, €550m in 2017, and are likely to increase up to €5bn until 2025.